teverett/Pragmatach/README.md

 * Pluggable template processors; Freemarker and Velocity currently, JSP later
 * Simple configuration of controllers via annotations, rather than XML

+Pragmatach does not include ORM support.
+Hibernate, iBatis or Ebean can be used if required.

 Creating a test project
 ------------------------